What should you ask your doctor about Castleman disease?

 - Which treatment do you recommend, and why?

-- What side effects are there to the treatments that you recommend?
+- What are the side effects of the treatments that you recommend?

 - What can I do to help reduce the side effects I may have from the treatment?